sleeek/cypress-social-logins/README.md

 # About

-This Cypress library makes it possible to perform third-party logins (think oauth) for services such as GitHub, Google or Facebook.
+This Cypress library makes it possible to perform third-party logins (think oauth) for services such as Slack.

 It does so by delegating the login process to a `puppeteer` flow that performs the login and returns the cookies for the application under test so they can be set by the calling Cypress flow for the duration of the test.

-# Fork to sleeek

-Add provider for slack.

 ## Support